danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

-This is an important detail about how `mixins:` works: if we make a local copy of a library and rename some modules, *all the other modules from the original library that haven't been explicitly renamed become hidden*.
+This is an important detail about how `mixins:` works: if we make a local copy of a library and rename some modules, *all the other modules from the original library that aren't explicily mentioned in the `mixins:` entry become hidden*.
 The original form of the dependency is superseded by the altered copies.

 What we can do?
 Mention that module in `mixins:`, too: